lovell/sharp/README.md

 As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.

-Most modern 64-bit macOS, Windows and Linux systems running Node versions 10, 12 and 13 do not require any additional install or runtime dependencies.
+Most modern 64-bit macOS, Windows and Linux systems running Node.js v10.16.0+ do not require any additional install or runtime dependencies.

 ## Examples